White man hands to head at desk with notebook, crumbled paper, pencils, books

 Grad school personal statements vary.
 Some provide clear instructions, while others are more general.
 Some prompts are designed to get to know you better, while others are more specific and look for clear ideas about what you plan to do after the program.
 Before you begin planning your essay, read the prompt and make sure you understand it thoroughly.
 You can also search the school website to see if there are specific items you need to include in the personal statement.

 “Read the prompt carefully,” warns Manhattan-based independent educational consultant Janet Stark, a Harvard Business School graduate who counsels college and grad school candidates.
 “You may be applying to five schools for graduate work in Physics, but they may give slightly different personal statement prompts and word counts.
 Do not answer the ‘Why this school?’ question if that school doesn’t ask for it.”
+If a particular graduate or professional school does use the “Why this school?” prompt, what should you do?
+“Make sure that it is very specific to that school,” Stark says.
+“The reader should know that you know the school and have reasons specific to that school.”
+But don’t write the piece like a brochure, she cautions.
+If you’re applying to a school in New York City, don’t tell them you want to go to a school that’s located in New York City.
+They already know that!
+Rather, tell them what it means to you that the school is located in the city.

 Common mistakes on the personal statement

+Besides writing about someone other than themselves, students at the graduate level tend to quote famous people and professors in their personal statements.
+But graduate admission teams prefer to hear about your life, your story.
 Remember that the personal statement is a narrative about your life, your successes, your best characteristics; it’s not about someone famous.
 At Wow, we say the only person to quote in any essay or personal statement is you, the applicant.
 You don’t have a lot of words to use, so you need to make every word count.

-It’s critical that your personal statement be written in your own voice, using your own words—never copy someone else’s ideas.
+Your personal statement must be written in your own voice, using your own words—never copy someone else’s ideas.
 Don’t duplicate information from your résumé, and don’t tell the school you have no clear idea of a career path.
 Tell them what you hope to do with this advanced degree.
+“The story has to be your own,” Stark says.
+“Just because someone else you know got accepted with a certain story doesn’t mean you should tell that same one.”

 In the same vein, an essay that has good ideas but is poorly written will not help you.
-At this point of your educational journey, admission committees expect clean copy that flows well.
+At this point of your educational journey, admission committees expect a clean copy that flows well.
 It should include great content and be free from spelling and grammatical errors, incorrect sentence structure, and inconsistent verb tenses.
 Your grad school personal statement should show that you can write well enough to succeed at the grad school level.
 Proofread, and make sure to have another reader proof it as well before you click send.

 Personal statement best practices